mfkl/mfkl.github.io/_posts/2024-03-20-unity-macos.markdown

 ## Hardware acceleration on macOS with Unity and LibVLC

-Hardware acceleration is often a highly requested features for video players, especially on mobile devices.
+Hardware acceleration is often a highly requested features for video players.
 Decoding videos with the GPU allows much more efficient decoding allowing to playback high res samples that the CPU could not, while saving battery life and CPU cycles for other apps.

 On macOS, GPU hardware video decoder access is performed through either OpenGL or Metal.